CWA Speakers Bureau Quick Fact:

 (773) 319-3508, CvlWarGuy@aol.com

-NEW!
-“Women Spies in World War II Part 2: Nancy Wake and Marie-Madeleine Fourcade” by Kit Sergeant
+“Women Spies in World War II: Nancy Wake and Marie-Madeleine Fourcade” by Kit Sergeant

 Faced with unimaginable odds, Nancy Wake, aka “The White Mouse,” and Marie-Madeleine Fourcade guided hundreds of French Resistance agents through the treacherous landscape of wartime France while managing to (mostly) avoid the Gestapo.
-Learn about the adventures of these unimaginably brave women in this multimedia presentation with Q&A by Kit Sergeant, author of Marie-Madeleine.
+Learn about the adventures of these unimaginably brave women in this multimedia presentation by Kit Sergeant, author of Marie-Madeleine and Nancy Wake.
 Giveaways include stickers and bookmarks.
-(Teens and adults; 60 min; $200 with permission to sell books)
+(Teens and adults; 60 min; $250 with permission to sell books)

 References